HCLTech-SSW/cloud-based-load-testing/README.md

 The Taurus load testing Docker image can generate up to 200 concurrent connections per task which means that the maximum load for a single test is 10,000 concurrent requests (200 connections * 50 running tasks at a time).
 The maximum execution time for a single test is four hours.

 **Concurrent Tests:**
 This solution includes an Amazon CloudWatch dashboard that displays the combined output of all tasks running in the Amazon ECS cluster in real time.
 Only one CloudWatch log group can be assigned to an ECS cluster.
-This solutionís web console supports one running test at a time.
+This solution‚Äôs web console supports one running test at a time.
 If you run more than one test at a time, the dashboard will show the combined results from all tests.

 **Amazon EC2 Testing Policy:**
 You do not need approval from AWS to run load tests using this solution as long as your network traffic stays below 1 Gbps.
 If your test will generate more than 1 Gbps, contact AWS.
 For more information, see the Amazon EC2 Testing Policy.